StasPlatonov/telegram-multibot/README.md

 # tg-multibot
 Multi-purpose Telegram bot

 Important!
-Project is not a ready to complile.
-Some files are missing.
-For code examples only.
+It is not a ready-to-complile project.

 Functions:
 1. Comiing soon movies list from kinopoisk.ru (Russia specific)